OmarShehata/computational-sandbox-101/notes.md

 Applications

+- Game of life (explore what Myk was explaining to me, about the 3 classes)
 - Substack proxy (basic server / writing to disk or DB)
 - Live survey / collecting data
 - Network visualizations for Katt / twitter data
 - How to call an LLM API / use a nomic local model
+- Consume RSS feeds and do something with it
+- I am a strange loop / recursive mirroring visualization
+- Obsidian plugins
+- "Knowledge gate" with LLM on an essay
+- Simon's "meeting house" app https://x.com/simonsarris/status/2000702997681086684

 Deployments